 - Stop offending action, showing disapproval. - Try to deal with the situation promptly.
 Meet the individuals concerned.
-Stress that the child must come to you if bullied again - to show support for the victim and check that there are no repetitions of the incident. - Every case to be treated individually according to the circumstances, the children involved and the type of bullying. - Involve parents at an early stage. - Help children develop positive strategies. - Discuss with and involve children in agreed class and school rules.
+Stress that the child must come to you if bullied again to show support for the victim and check that there are no repetitions of the incident. - Every case to be treated individually according to the circumstances, the children involved and the type of bullying. - Involve parents of both parties at the earliest possible opportunity. - Help children develop positive strategies. - Discuss with and involve children in agreed class and school rules.

-Reviewed Autumn 2022
+Reviewed Autumn 2023

-To be reviewed Autumn 2023 or earlier if determined by statutory requirements or Government guidelines.
+To be reviewed Autumn 2024 or earlier if determined by statutory requirements or Government guidelines.